01-ai/Yi/README.md

 If you have limited computational capabilities, you can use Yi's quantized models as follows.

-These quantized models have reduced precision and but offer increased efficiency, such as faster inference speed and smaller RAM usage.
+These quantized models have reduced precision but offer increased efficiency, such as faster inference speed and smaller RAM usage.

 - [TheBloke/Yi-34B-GPTQ](https://huggingface.co/TheBloke/Yi-34B-GPTQ)
 - [TheBloke/Yi-34B-GGUF](https://huggingface.co/TheBloke/Yi-34B-GGUF)